 Linda Ronstadt was always tough to figure out.
-And for the filmmakers behind “Linda Ronstadt: The Sound of My Voice,” which premiered on Friday night at the Tribeca Film Festival, that makes her both a rich subject for a non-fiction film, and a challenging one.
+And for the filmmakers behind “Linda Ronstadt: The Sound of My Voice,” which premiered at last spring’s Tribeca Film Festival, that makes her both a rich subject for a non-fiction film, and a challenging one.

 Ronstadt, after all, is a singer whose career was defined by restlessness and genre-hopping; a rock ‘n’ roll sex symbol whose upper lip alone launched thousands of crushes but who was always far smarter than even her fans gave her credit for being; a perfectionist who knew what she wanted but had trouble believing she was good enough to give it; and a private woman in a public game.

 She wasn’t easily summed up when she first came to Los Angeles more than five decades also, and she isn’t easily summed up now.

 For directors Rob Epstein and Jeffrey Friedman, for producer James Keach and for CNN Films, that meant telling a story that doesn’t just pass glancingly over Ronstadt’s many incarnations, but finds a common thread.
 And it meant telling a story in Ronstadt’s own words when, by Epstein’s admission, she didn’t want to be in the film and didn’t think viewers would be interested in her story.

 So forget about soul-searching, emotional confessions, either on-camera or off.
 Even a central tragedy of Ronstadt’s life, which inescapably hangs over the film — the fact that she has Parkinson’s disease, which has prevented her from singing in public since 2009 – is dealt with quietly, with a minimum of drama.